 The Training Officer shall identify the positions that require specialized training beyond that provided in the Municipal Police Training Council (MPTC) Basic Course for Police Officers or the annual training plan.
-Specialized training may include technical and job specific subjects needed to provide skills, knowledge and ability to adequately perform the tasks required for the specific position.
+Specialized training may include technical and job-specific subjects needed to provide skills, knowledge, and ability to adequately perform the tasks required for the specific position.

-Examples of specialized training may include, but are not limited to, firearms, defensive tactics, Special Weapons and Tactics (SWAT), investigative specialists and field training officer (FTO).
+Examples of specialized training may include but are not limited to firearms, defensive tactics, canine, Special Weapons and Tactics (SWAT), scuba, bomb disposal, mounted patrol, bicycle patrol, investigative specialists, crime scene technicians, and field training officer (FTO).
 Specialized training will be conducted as soon as possible after appointment and will be periodically evaluated to determine if supplemental training is necessary.